-In order for an entry to be considered it must be completed on one of the Design Brief Templates.
+In order for an entry to be considered for exhibition, a Design Brief must be completed.

-Students can plan, develop and bring together their ideas, and link to created resources, images etc within the Template.
-They are in three formats Word, Powerpoint, and OneNote.
-(Same information in each)
+Students can plan, develop and bring together their ideas, and link to created resources, images etc within the design brief.
+Templates are offered in three formats Word, Powerpoint, and OneNote.
+(Same content in each)

 Each Template presents questions and challenges which guide students through the design process.
-Each can be shared to support collaboration via cloud services e.g. Microsoft 0365.
-One template to be submitted per group.
+Each can be shared to support collaboration via cloud services e.g. GSuite, Microsoft o365.
+One design brief is to be submitted per group.

 Relevance of the Problem

 - How well is the problem explained and defined?

 - Are the influences and origins of the problem well investigated and understood?

 - Does the game or app address the problem?
 If so, how creative is the solution?

 - How well was the user experience considered?